ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

 ## Choose the installation type
 {: #cloud-setup-wca-install-type}

 The setup steps are different depending on how you're going to use the service instance.
+The following table lists each installation type and its description.

 | Type | Description |
 | --- | --- |